DataDog/documentation/content/graphing/infrastructure/process.md

 | `OR`         | **Union**: either term is contained in the selected events                                             | java OR python   |
 | `NOT` / `!`      | **Exclusion**: the following term is NOT in the event.
 You may use the word `NOT` or `!` character to perform the same operation | java NOT elasticsearch <br> **equivalent:** java !elasticsearch |

-You can use parentheses to group operators together.
+Use parentheses to group operators together.
 For example, `(NOT (elasticsearch OR kafka) java) OR python` .

 ### Tagging

-[Tagging][15] makes navigation easy.
+[Tagging][15] enhances navigation.
 In addition to all existing host-level tags, processes are tagged by `user`.

 Furthermore, processes in ECS containers are also tagged by: